Ulysses S. Grant Cottage National Historic Landmark

 Visitors today can see the house furnished as it was during Grant’s occupancy, including the bed in which he died.
 The parlor clock is stopped at 8:08, the time of his death.
-The house even contains some of the flower arrangements from his funeral, preserved in wax.
+In the dining room, the flower arrangements from his funeral are still arranged from the day they were laid.
 Outside is a granite marker where Grant last stood and set eyes on the mountain valley.

 Know Before You Go

 Gates open at 9:30 am and close at 4:00 pm.